Ycastillo2003/Perform-a-SQL-query/README.md

 # SQL: Performing an SQL query.
 In this project, I demonstrated foundational SQL skills by writing and executing queries to retrieve data.

-# Environments and Technologies Used</h2>
+# Environments and Technologies Used</h2>.
 - Google Cloud Virtual Machines.
 - SQL database

-# Actions and observations
+# Actions and observations.